Deliberative processes – citizens’ juries and citizens’ assemblies

 Over the following sessions, participants were provided with information and different perspectives on the topic.
 This included presentations from Auckland council planners and a hui with the Mana Whenua Kaitiaki Forum.
 Participants worked in groups to delve further into options and discuss the criteria they would use to select an option.
 The assembly then decided on eight initial recommendations, which they whittled down to four.

-Participants then rated how comfortable they felt about options on a scale from “love it” to “loathe it”.[4]
+Participants then rated how comfortable they felt about options on a scale from “love it” to “loathe it” (this scale was created by Mosaic Lab in Australia).
 After further discussions, the assembly recommended direct recycled water as the next source of water for Auckland, with education about recycled water starting immediately.

 Considerable effort was put into meeting the needs of participants, including providing childcare, transport, assistance for visually or otherwise impaired participants and food that suited a variety of dietary and cultural needs.